BC-FBC--College Football Preview Package,ADVISORY

 SUMMER JOBS

 College football players do not have a much of an offseason, and summer tends to be no break.
 Still, Arizona State's Kyle Williams has managed to take steps toward his long-term goal of becoming an orthopedic surgeon over the last two summers.
 Williams has been shadowing ASU's team doctor at the Mayo Clinic.
 By Ralph D. Russo.
-UPCOMING: 700 words, photos, video by 5 a.m.
-Aug.
+SENT: 760 words, photos Aug.
 8.

 FBC--SUMMER JOBS-FARMER'S WORK

 STATE COLLEGE, Pa. - Penn State linebacker Koa Farmer loves crime-solving television shows like ''CSI,'' ''Law & Order'' and ''Bones.''
 Last summer, he got a taste of what it's like to solve real crimes.
 His internship involved ride-a-longs with federal agents and Maryland police and work with forensics experts.
 By Ralph D. Russo.
-UPCOMING: 500 words, with photos, video by 5 a.m.
-Aug.
+SENT: 670 words, photos Aug.
 8.

 FBC--SUMMER JOBS-IT'S A ZOO

 ST. PAUL, Minn. - Minnesota defensive linemen Winston DeLattiboudere, a junior, and Jerry Gibson, a senior, worked this summer as security guards at the Como Park Zoo and Conservatory for the city of St. Paul, a few miles from campus.
 One of the Gophers coaches made the connection, and they both jumped at the opportunity to feed the giraffes, high-five the kids and help keep the zoo grounds safe.
 By Dave Campbell.
-UPCOMING: 600 words, photos and video by 5 a.m.
-Aug.
+SENT: 700 words, photos Aug.
 8.

 Also:

 - FBC--SUMMER JOBS-DALTON'S BLOG, K-State standout lineman Dalton Risner runs a popular blog.
 By Dave Skretta.
-UPCOMING: 700 words, photos by 5 a.m.
-Aug.
+SENT: 630 words, photos Aug.
 8.

 FEATURES